-With Ramadan right around the corner and my commitment to eating healthier this year, I thought it would be fun to do a Healthy Ramadan Series and highlight some of my favorite bloggers and health coaches and see how they stay energized and productive during this month and learn their tips and tricks.
-This week we have Yvonne Maffei of the blog My Halal Kitchen.
+With Ramadan just around the corner and my commitment to eating healthier this year, I thought it would be fun to create a Healthy Ramadan Series, highlighting some of my favorite bloggers and health coaches.
+I aim to learn how they stay energized and productive during this month and discover their tips and tricks.
+This week, we have Yvonne Maffei of the blog My Halal Kitchen.

 In case you are unfamiliar with her work, Yvonne is the publisher behind the immensely popular blog, myhalalkitchen.com.
-She provides artful substitutions for non halal components in global cuisines and is an untiring advocate for halal and wholesome living.
+She provides artful substitutions for non-halal components in global cuisines and is an untiring advocate for halal and wholesome living.
 She is also a published cookbook author.
-Her latest cookbook My Halal Kitchen: Global Recipes, Cooking Tips, and Lifestyle Inspiration has offerings for people of all backgrounds with recipes that, I can attest to, are absolutely scrumptious!
-Read my review of the book here and about my experience meeting her in person here!
+Her latest cookbook, My Halal Kitchen: Global Recipes, Cooking Tips, and Lifestyle Inspiration, offers recipes for people of all backgrounds that, I can attest, are absolutely scrumptious!
+Please read my review of the book.

-So, without further ado, let’s take a look into Yvonne’s Ramadan:
+So, without further ado, let’s take a look at Yvonne’s Ramadan:

 I don’t always cook in bulk for Ramadan because I really like to enjoy variety at Iftar and Suhoor.
-Also, since we’re in a great time of year to enjoy fresh foods, I like to see what’s available at the farmers market that is seasonal and fresh, which is usually in limited quantity but makes for some very nutrient-dense, delicious foods to include in these meals.
+Also, since we’re in a great time of year to enjoy fresh foods, I want to see what’s available at the farmers market that is seasonal and fresh, which is usually in limited quantity, but makes for some very nutrient-dense, delicious foods to include in these meals.

-What is your most favorite food to eat at Iftar?
+What is your favorite food to eat at Iftar?

 My favorite summertime Iftar is actually a vegetarian one- Ratatouille.
-I love it because there are so many fresh vegetables and herbs and since those veggies have a lot of water in them, it’s actually a very hydrating meal.
-I serve it with either couscous, rice or tiny pasta and it’s a super filling meal.
-It’s also a great way to eat less meat- you an always add some on the side, if you like, of course.
+I love it because there are so many fresh vegetables and herbs, and since those veggies contain a lot of water, it’s actually a very hydrating meal.
+I serve it with either couscous, rice, or tiny pasta, and it’s a super filling meal.
+It’s also a great way to eat less meat- you can always add some on the side, if you like, of course.

 How do you stay productive during the month?
 Is there any particular food you eat at Suhoor that you feel helps you stay hydrated/energized?

-At Suhoor, I’m really partial to having some sort of protein, whether it’s a small portion of eggs, meat (i.e. Sejouk with eggs), or a bean dish like Ful Mudammas, it’s something I like to make sure is part of the meal because that really helps me get through the day much easier.
-Fasting isn’t meant to make us miserable and the Suhoor is a Sunnah, so I think this is a good way to take care of oneself and prepare for a long day of not consuming anything at all.
+At Suhoor, I’m really partial to having some protein, whether it’s a small portion of eggs, meat (i.e., Sejouk with eggs), or a bean dish like Ful Mudammas, it’s something I like to make sure is part of the meal because that really helps me get through the day much easier.
+Fasting isn’t meant to make us miserable, and the Suhoor is a Sunnah, so I think this is a good way to take care of oneself and prepare for a long day of not consuming anything at all.

-Quick and easy recipe for Iftar would be my Mediterranean Chicken recipe– it’s so easy to make and takes less than 20 minutes.
-You only need oil, salt and pepper and your favorite type of vinegar.
+A quick and easy recipe for Iftar would be my Mediterranean Chicken recipe- it’s so easy to make and takes less than 20 minutes.
+You only need oil, salt, pepper, and your favorite type of vinegar.
 Once it’s done, you can throw it in a pita to make a wrap or eat it over rice or couscous.
 Done.

-For Suhoor, I recommend poaching eggs since it’s super quick and also light on the stomach- no oil included unless you add it after cooking.
+For Suhoor, I recommend poaching eggs since it’s super quick and also light on the stomach – no oil is included unless you add it after cooking.

-Q. Any other advise for our readers to ensure they have a healthy Ramadan?
+Q. Any other advice for our readers to ensure they have a healthy Ramadan?

 And the winner of the giveaway is Chelsea!
 Please respond to our email so that we can have your prize on the way!